taylorjg/TouchTracker/readme.md

 # TouchTracker

 I have taken a simple program from chapter 19 of the "iOS Programming" book from The Big Nerd Ranch and added networking support.
-The program deomonstrates the following:
+The program demonstrates the following:

 - Use of GKPeerPickerController to connect 2 devices together
 - A custom protocol which consists of several different types of packet